gchq/sleeper/docs/01-getting-started.md

 ```

 This will install the latest development version.
 This will not have been as fully tested as released versions and may
 not work as expected.
 Most users should use the latest released version.
+You can find a list
+of released versions [here](https://github.com/gchq/sleeper/tags), and the change log [here](../CHANGELOG.md).

 **Due to a bug in GitHub, it is not currently possible to install released versions this way.** See the following
 issue: https://github.com/gchq/sleeper/issues/2494